 - Highs: No monthly fees.
 No long-term commitment.
 Immediate fund availability.

-- Lows: High transaction fees.
-EFTPOS payments not currently accepted.
+- Lows: High transaction fees, especially for non-Australian cards.
+EFTPOS cards not accepted.

-- Buy if: You predict a low volume of card transactions or you already use PayPal for online transactions and would like to manage everything in one place.
+- Buy if: You already use PayPal for online transactions and would like to manage everything in one place.

 What is PayPal Here?

 PayPal is an online payments giant that has operated for over 20 years in the business of online payments.

 Apart from online transfers, ecommerce and other remote payments, PayPal offers a card reader service called PayPal Here.
 This is aimed at Australian merchants looking for an easy solution for accepting in-person card payments.

 The PayPal Here Card Reader accepts debit and credit cards by Visa, Mastercard and American Express and the mobile wallets Apple Pay and Google Pay, but not EFTPOS cards.